 There will be numerous water stations around the festival.
 Feel free to bring a reusable water bottle to refill throughout the day.

-Pride is a free event.
-We do, however, ask for donations ($5 suggested) to support our Pride Youth Scholarship Fund.
-We were able to give aways $5700 to high school and college students in Spring of 2019 and we would love to double that this next year!
+Pride in the Park is a free event.
+We do, however, ask for donations to support our Pride Youth Scholarship Fund.
+We were able to give aways $10,000 to high school and college students in 2020 and we would love to match that this year!

-DO be prepared for bag searches at the entrances or at random times within the festival
+Be prepared for bag searches within the festival area

 What should I wear to Pride?